 Many people, including Robinson, use self-help techniques to calm down when the signs of burnout approach.
 “One of the first signs of me getting very anxious is when my thighs start to feel restless.
 I press them hard and I feel a bit better,” said Robinson.
 Going for a walk in the dark and writing down his thoughts also helps him.

-For many autistic adults, the pandemic has proved an additional challenge with respect to getting professional help with burnout.
-Access to a specialised therapist can take as long as 18 months due to the pressure on the NHS caused by Covid-19.
+For many autistic adults, the pandemic has proved an additional challenge with respect to getting professional medical help with burnout.
+Black, being located in England is has access to their National Health Services, the socialized health system in the UK.
+Americans’ don’t have the same access to health care.
+In the UK, they have access to a specialized therapist, but this can take as long as 18 months due to the recent pressure on the NHS.

 How employers can help